Mexico City’s Metro Icons

 Each metro station in Mexico City is identified by a single icon.
-Created at a time when the country’s literacy rate was low and the capital city’s metro system was small, the design concept was intuitive and easy to execute.
+Created at a time when the country’s literacy rate was low and the capital’s metro system was small, the design concept was intuitive and easy to execute.

-Since one-third of the Mexican population could not read or write and most of the rest had not completed high school, it was thought that patrons would find it easier to guide themselves with a system based on colors and visual signs.
+Since one-third of Mexico’s population could not read or write, and most of the rest had not completed high school, it was thought that visitors would find it easier to navigate a system based on colors and visual signs.

-Nearly 50 years later, adult literacy rates in Mexico have risen to just under 95 percent while Mexico City’s metro system has grown to 12 lines and 195 stations.
-Yet the icon system – drawing from current and ancient associations with the built environment – endures.
+Today, Mexico’s literacy rate has risen to just under 95%, and Mexico City’s metro system has grown to 12 lines and 195 stations.
+However, an icon system based on modern and ancient associations with the built environment has survived.

-As the network expanded, additional icons aren’t always so clear.
+As the network expanded, additional icons weren’t always so clear.

 What’s happened now is that some of the icons of the station depend more on depicting things that come out of Aztec cultures, things that even the Mexican population would have a hard time describing as far as what they are, so there’s a weak area.
 But it still works.